-We have a residential tenancy agreement and a boarding house tenancy agreement for landlords to use.
+We have tenancy agreement templates in PDF form for landlords to use.

-We also have an online tenancy agreement builder that you can use to create and customise your agreement.
+We also have an online tenancy agreement builder that allows landlords to create and customise tenancy agreements.

 Landlords can draw up their own tenancy agreement, as long as they include the minimum information required by the Act.